redpanda-data/connect/docs/config_interpolation.md

 You can use environment variables to replace Benthos config values using `${variable-name}` or `${variable-name:default-value}` syntax.
-A good example of this is the [environment variable config](../config/env/default.yaml), which creates environment variables for each default field value in a standard single-in-single-out bridge config.
+A good example of this is the [environment variable config][env_var_config], which creates environment variables for each default field value in a standard single-in-single-out bridge config.

 ## Example